+Lists are structured ways of organizing content.
 Presenting a “wall of text” in a document or website can discourage reading.
-Instead, present key concepts as lists where possible.
+Instead, present key concepts, sequences, and like items of more than two as lists where possible.

 Lists help users comprehend text more quickly.
 Writers can use them to reduce reader fatigue resulting from trying to comprehend dense or complex paragraphs.
 Lists can provide a break in the document flow and encourage users to stick with the content.